Lakewood, Dallas: History

 Lakewood proper is surrounded by a collection of historic neighborhoods, generally developed from the early 20th century to the 1950s, including Lakewood Heights, Junius Heights Historic District (Bungalow Heaven), Parks Estates, North Stonewall Terrace, Caruth Terrace, Wilshire Heights, Mockingbird Heights, Mockingbird Meadows, The Gated Cloisters, Hillside, Lakewood Hills (formerly Gastonwood-Coronado Hills), Hollywood Heights, and Belmont; among others.
 Commonly, people outside these neighborhoods group them together under the heading of Lakewood, The M-Streets, or Old East Dallas - which are overlapping regions in the near-eastern part of the city.
 Historic Swiss Avenue (Mansion Row) anchors the area towards Downtown.

-Currently, there are a large number of Historic and Conservation Districts reflecting prodigious numbers of Craftsman, Prairie-Four Squares, Tudors, Spanish and Mediterranean Eclectic and Early Ranch homes, many of native Austin stone.
-Conservation Districts are zoning tools used by the city of Dallas regulate various architectural aspects of a home's construction.
+Currently, there is a large number of Historic and Conservation Districts reflecting prodigious numbers of Craftsman, Prairie-Four Squares, Tudors, Spanish and Mediterranean Eclectic and Early Ranch homes, many of native Austin stone.
+Conservation Districts are zoning tools used by the city of Dallas to regulate various architectural aspects of a home's construction.
 The homes range from two-bedroom bungalows to massive estates on acreage.
 There are also duplexes, four-plexes and very small apartment complexes.

 Some of the older, smaller homes are being torn down in favor of much larger, more expensive homes.